Chepo could be in trouble

-Before the Hex began, most observers expected a talented Mexico side to waltz through qualification with ease, well out of the muddy, brutal, unforgiving dogfight that is CONCACAF qualifying.
+Before the Hex began, most observers expected a talented Mexico side to waltz through qualification with ease, clear of the muddy, brutal, unforgiving dogfight that is CONCACAF qualifying.
 Now, El Tri is looking up from fifth place in a group of six, thoroughly in the muck.

 If any job in CONCACAF is a hot seat, it's the Mexico managership.
 Mexican legends have found this out (Hugo Sanchez) and so have high-profile foreigners (Sven Goran-Eriksson), so Chepo will get no leniency.
-The vaunted Azteca advantage has been made moot with scoreless Hex draws against Jamaica and the U.S., along with the Yanks' friendly win last year.
-While Mexico may still be favored to qualify, the FMF may decide that project better is entrusted to a different pair of hands.
+The vaunted Azteca advantage has been made moot with Hex draws against Jamaica and the United States, along with the Yanks' friendly win last year.
+While Mexico may still be favored to qualify, the FMF may decide that project is better entrusted to a different pair of hands.